dirkgr/DirkTensor/README.md

 Since I wanted to learn, the core model code is not written with any LLM help.
 However, I let Claude optimize it afterwards, and after some encouragement it is now faster than PyTorch on CPU.

+There are some Python tools here to convert the model, run the tokenizer to produce data, and for debugging.